 (a) for exercising the right of freedom of expression and information;

-(b) for compliance with a legal obligation which requires processing by Union or Member State law to which the Controller are subject or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Controller;
+(b) for compliance with a legal obligation that requires processing by Union or Member State law to which the Controller are subject or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Controller;

 (c) for reasons of public interest in the area of public health;

 (d) for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes, in so far as the right to deletion is likely to render impossible or seriously impair the achievement of the objectives of that processing; or

 (e) for the establishment, exercise or defense of legal claims.